ModiaSim/Modia.jl/docs/src/index.md

 ### Version 0.8.2

+- Issue with tearing fixed: Variables are only explicitly solved, if linear factor is a non-zero literal number (previously a division by zero could occur, if the linear factor became zero during simulation).

+- Issue with unit of tearing variable fixed, if it is a derivative of a variable (previously, the generated code for unitless=false was wrong, if the tearing variable was a derivative, since the unit was not taken into account).

 - simulate!(..):
   - Support DAE integrators, especially IDA() from Sundials.
   - New keyword `useRecursiveFactorizationUptoSize=0`: Linear equation systems A*v=b are solved with